javadiahad/microservice-test/README.md

 ```

-## How to run whole application by docker compose (accounts,bank-ui)
+## How to run the whole application by docker compose (accounts,bank-ui)

 Inside microservice-test(root) folder in command run
 ```